In Our Hearts Stories

 The “aural migraines” continued until 12th April when he phoned Specsavers again.
 Paul was given an appointment later that day with the optician, Vivek Lakhanpaul, who was really concerned that something was affecting Paul’s visual cortex.
 He spent three-and-a-half hours conducting tests, but unlike at the previous appointment, this time Paul was unable to see or respond to the lights in the peripheral vision test.

 Vivek wrote a comprehensive report and advised Paul that he should get someone to drive him to the Ophthalmic Hospital.
 Paul phoned me and, as the Ophthalmic Hospital was closed, we went to A&E at Bristol Royal Infirmary.
-Paul had a CT scan and we were told there was a problem which needed further investigation so he was kept in overnight in A&E while he waited for an MRI scan the next day.
+Paul had a CT scan and we were told there was a problem that needed further investigation so he was kept in overnight in A&E while he waited for an MRI scan the next day.

 We were then told that Paul had a brain metastasis, which was, of course, extremely alarming.
 The doctors didn’t know where the primary cancer was and as it was the day before Good Friday we had to go home and wait for further contact after the Easter break.
 This was a horrible situation to find ourselves in and it was a wretched Easter.

 The following Wednesday Paul saw an oncologist.
 His scans had already been reviewed by the neuro-oncology team and he was referred to a neurosurgical consultant.
 We had to wait another agonising 10 days for an appointment to be told that he had a glioblastoma.
 We were told that the tumour could not be cured, which was so distressing to hear.
-However, Paul and I were completely agreed that he should have any treatment possible to give him the best chance.
+However, Paul and I completely agreed that he should have any treatment possible to give him the best chance.

 I am a registered nurse and have come across patients with GBM and Paul was lecturing about cancer survival rates two weeks before his diagnosis, so having this knowledge made it even worse.
 I knew that our lives would never be the same again.